 - Individual authorities may specify enhancements to the scheme within their own local areas.
 Details of any enhancements offered will be available from the local authority who issued the pass.
-TfWM offer cards to those people living within the West Midlands County.
+TfWM offer cards to those people living within the West Midlands county.

-Using your FREE pass -
+Using your FREE pass:

-4. Enjoy your free travel!
+4. Enjoy your free bus travel!

-You should be ready to show your pass to authorised staff or ticket inspectors if requested at any time during your journey.
+Please be ready to show your pass to authorised staff or ticket inspectors if requested at any time during your journey.

 Can I use my pass on the Midland Metro or on the train?

 YES if your pass was issued by TfWM you can also use it on Midland Metro trams and trains within the Network West Midlands area.
 Show your pass to the conductor or ticket inspector when asked.

 NO holders of passes issued by other local authorities are required to pay for Midland Metro tram journeys and train journeys within the Network West Midlands Area.
 Passengers not holding a valid ticket or pass will be liable to pay a penalty fare.